tarokuni/Social-network-models/README.md

 # Social-network-models
-This is a toy model of a social networks with influential nodes, based on the networkx package.
+This is a toy model of a social networks with influential nodes, based on the networkx package(https://networkx.org/).

 The nodes update their opinions based on the interactions with other nodes.
 The influential have higher influence over other nodes,